What Are Data Centers and Why Do They Matter? (Part 1 of 3)

 It follows that there really is no such thing as “the cloud.”
 There is no singular repository, or place, that contains all the powerful services and distributes them out to everyone.
 Instead, there are many clouds all over the world.
 In the IT world, we refer more commonly to these many “clouds,” simply, as “data centers.”

-To put it into better perspective, if you have ever wondered where does Google store all its data, the answer is in their data center.
+To put it into better perspective, if you have ever wondered where Google stores all its data, the answer is in their data center.
 The same goes for just about every other large web service you know and love.
 Twitter and Facebook data centers share many commonalities, as do countless others.

 The future of cloud computing: Combining data centers

-We’re reaching an important transition in the history of computing, a maturing of the digital world that began with the thought that data would travel best in binary packets of ones and zeroes.
+We’re reaching an important transition in the history of cloud computing, a maturing of the digital world that began with the thought that data would travel best in binary packets of ones and zeroes.
 These changes are leading to the development of the digital economy, and are forcing the heads of data centers to focus on agility, innovation and gaining a competitive advantage.
 However, data centers must also use the latest technologies and integrate through intelligent software layers.

 “At the same time, there will be an increase in investment around the Nexus of Forces (cloud, social, mobile and information) as many businesses focus on growth and new opportunities,” according to Gartner’s report, “How to Select the Correct Data Center Option for the Digital World,” published in October 2015.